vladimirtudor22/QA_Selenium/readme.md

 > [!NOTE]
 > 📝🚧 **Note on Test Plans**
 >
-> Please note that Test Plans requiring an account, registration, captcha validations, or any actions related to authentication are marked as **work-in-progress (WIP)** and have been left in the state where these limitations were encountered.
-If you wish to complete these Test Plans or add additional tests in these areas, we recommend doing so to ensure comprehensive test coverage for your application. 🚀✨
+> For the purpose of this interview demo, please be aware that Test Plans involving account creation, registration, captcha validations, or any actions related to authentication have been marked as **work-in-progress (WIP)**.
+They are intentionally left in the state where these limitations were encountered.
+>
+> If you'd like to complete these Test Plans or add additional tests in these specific areas, you are welcome to do so.
+This will help ensure a more comprehensive evaluation of your testing skills for this application. 🚀✨🧪🔍👩‍💻